On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Introduction

-Rest of our paper is arranged as follows.
-In section~\ref{three_point} we describe the methodology of three-point diagnostics.
-We discuss about weighted-mean and median statistics in section~\ref{wm_stat} and~\ref{md_stat}.
+Our paper is arranged as follows.
+In section~\ref{three_point} we describe the basic equations for all the cosmological parameters estimated by us using measured Hubble parameter values in different redshifts.
+We discuss about median statistics in section~\ref{md_stat}.
 In section~\ref{data}, we show the Hubble parameter measurements used in our analysis.
-In section~\ref{da_tech} and section~\ref{bao_tech}, we give a little overview about DA and BAO techniques.
+In sections~\ref{da_tech} and~\ref{bao_tech}, we give a brief overview about DA and BAO techniques.
 In section~\ref{num_val}, we discuss the three-point statistics for processing of sample specific values of density parameters.
+We discuss the non-Gaussian nature of uncertainties corresponding to sample specific values of density parameters in section~\ref{non_gauss}.
 In section~\ref{mean_val}, we present our estimated results and corresponding uncertainty ranges for cosmological parameters.
-In section~\ref{mean_val}, we also show the Hubble parameter curves using our estimated results as well as the results of~\cite{Planck_2018}.
-We discuss the non-Gaussian nature of uncertainties corresponding to sample specific values of density parameters in section~\ref{non_gauss}.
+In section~\ref{mean_val}, we show the Hubble parameter curves using our estimated results as well as the results of Planck Collaboration VI (2020)~\cite{Planck_2018}.
 Finally, in section~\ref{conclusions}, we conclude our analysis.